githubscientist/be-fsdwdtb11/readme.md

 1. Models: To represent the data structure.
 2. Routes: To handle the incoming requests.
 3. Controllers: To process the incoming requests.

+### What is Mongoose?

+- Mongoose is an Object Data Modeling (ODM) library for MongoDB and Node.js.
+- It manages relationships between data, provides schema validation, and is used to translate between objects in code and the representation of those objects in MongoDB.

+### What is dotenv?

+- Dotenv is a zero-dependency module that loads environment variables from a .env file into process.env.